 CREATE USER win_proxy IDENTIFIED WITH authentication_windows AS 'local_user = local_wlad, MyDomain\\domain_user = local_wlad, MyDomain\\Developers = local_dev, BUILTIN\\Administrators = local_admin';

 For proxying to work, the proxied accounts must exist, so create them:

 CREATE USER local_wlad IDENTIFIED WITH mysql_no_login; CREATE USER local_dev IDENTIFIED WITH mysql_no_login; CREATE USER local_admin IDENTIFIED WITH mysql_no_login;

 The proxied accounts use the

 mysql_no_loginauthentication plugin to prevent clients from using the accounts to log in directly to the MySQL server.
-Instead, it is expected that users who authenticate using Windows will use the
+Instead, users who authenticate using Windows are expected to use the

 win_proxyproxy account.
 (This assumes that the plugin is installed.
 For instructions, see Section 6.1.8, “No-Login Pluggable Authentication”.)
 For alternative methods of protecting proxied accounts against direct use, see Preventing Direct Login to Proxied Accounts.

 You should also execute